-5 Conclusions
+5 CONCLUSIONS

-In this paper we have presented a system aimed at obtaining and analyzing the data about the behaviour of the users of Web portals.
+In this paper we have presented a system aimed at obtaining and analyzing the data about the behaviour of the users of web portals.
 The system overcomes the limitation of the simple page visit-based metrics, giving more valuable information related to the portlets, such as their visibility and interactivity and, consequently, the interest of the user in them.

-The system is composed of two components: a framework for obtaining XMLbased log files and an application for log analysis.
-Several charts, drawn using the analyzed data have been shown.
+The system is composed of two components: a framework for obtaining XML-based log files and an application for log analyzing.
+Several charts, drawn using the latter have been shown.

-Referencing some recent work in literature, we have argued that our system can be useful for numerous purposes, such as, integrating Web metrics, optimizing portlet layout both for all users and for personalization, studying usability of portals and, in a slightly modified version, analyzing learner behavior in on-line testing.
-Future work is aimed at further demonstrating the use of our system in some of these fields.
+Referencing some recent work in literature, we have argued that our system can be useful for numerous purposes, such as, integrating web metrics, optimizing portlet layout both for all users and for personalization, and usability studies.
+Future work is aimed at practically demonstrating the use of our system in these fields.

 Finally, an aspect that has been considered, but not yet put into practice, is the availability of the log data both to the portal and to the portlet producer.
-At present some architecture and secure schemas have been taken into account, as the one proposed by Blundo and Cimato [4], applied for determining banner clicks in advertising campaigns.
+At present some architecture and secure schemas are taken into account, as the one proposed by Blundo and Cimato (2004), applied for determining banner clicks in advertising campaigns.

-The system has been tested on a portal developed with Apache Jetspeed II [14] Portal framework.
+The system has been tested on a portal developed with Apache Jetspeed II (2006) Portal framework.